top of page

 Chikubu Island hosts several annual festivals and events that reflect the richness of its cultural and religious tradition.
 These events attract both locals and visitors from across the country, offering an immersive experience in Japanese practices and celebrations.

-Here are some of the main annual festivals and events on Chikubu Island.
+Here are the main festivals and events on Chikubu Island:

 1. Benzaiten Festival (Benzaiten-sai)